 “SELECTING YOUR POUNDAGES FOR A MEET IS BASED ON A PERCENTAGE CONCEPT YOUR OPENER SHOULD ALSO BE A LIFT THAT YOU HAVE 100% CONFIDENCE IN MAKING . . .
 AFTER THAT YOU GO TO SOMETHING THAT YOU MIGHT HAVE 80% CONFIDENCE IN.
 SAY IF YOU HAD HANDLED 800 OR MORE 4 OUT OF 5 TIMES IN WORKOUTS, THEN THAT WOULD BE AN 80% LIFT, AND, DEPENDING ON THE COMPETITION, THAT MIGHT BE WHAT YOU WOULD WANT TO TAKE” (LAMBERT TRAINING).

 “DURING A MAXIMUM ATTEMPT ALMOST ALL OF THE MUSCLES AND NERVE ENDINGS ARE ‘FIRING’ SIMULTANEOUSLY IN ORDER TO ACHIEVE THE LIFT.
-IF THERE IS A PSYCHOLOGICAL BARRIER DUE TO A PRIOR INJURY OR BECAUSE THE WEIGHT IS NOW IN A ‘MAGICAL’ AREA (USUALLY THE EVEN NUMBERS SUCH AS 300, 400, 500 ETC. ARE RESPONSIBLE FOR THIS), SIGNALS FROM THE STRESS RECEPTORS WILL BE ALLOWED TO OVERLOAD THE ‘SYSTEM’, LIKE A COMMON CIRCUIT BREAKER, AND SHUT IT DOWN; AND THE LIFT WILL BE MISSED” (FERNANDO).
+IF THERE IS A PSYCHOLOGICAL BARRIER DUE TO A PRIOR INJURY OR BECAUSE THE WEIGHT IS NOW IN A ‘MAGICAL’ AREA, SIGNALS FROM THE STRESS RECEPTORS WILL BE ALLOWED TO OVERLOAD THE ‘SYSTEM’, LIKE A COMMON CIRCUIT BREAKER, AND SHUT IT DOWN; AND THE LIFT WILL BE MISSED” (FERNANDO).

 USING THE HANDS-ON METHOD